Short-Acting Beta2-Agonists for Quick Relief of Asthma Symptoms

 Prescription short-acting beta2-agonists for asthma include:

 Short-acting beta2-agonists are available in inhaled, pill, liquid, and injectable forms.
 The inhaled form is available in metered-dose inhalers (MDIs) and as a liquid for compressor-driven nebulizers.
-Inhalers may be used differently, depending on the medicine used.
 Always read the directions to be sure you are using the inhaler correctly.

 How It Works

 Short-acting beta2-agonists are bronchodilators.
-They relax the muscles lining the airways that carry air to the lungs (bronchial tubes) within 5 minutes, increasing airflow and making it easier to breathe.
+They relax the muscles lining the airways that carry air to the lungs (bronchial tubes) within 5 minutes.
+This increases airflow and makes it easier to breathe.
 They relieve asthma symptoms for 3 to 6 hours.
-They do not control the inflammation.
+They do not control inflammation.

 Why It Is Used